rabidaudio/rabid.audio/src/resume.md

 ### Co-founder & Chief Technical Officer, [FIXD Automotive](https://www.fixdapp.com)
 __August 2015 - August 2023__ | Atlanta

 FIXD Automotive is a company that makes car ownership as easy and affordable as possible for the everyday driver.
 The flagship product is a Bluetooth [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) sensor and mobile app that diagnoses car problems, explaining error codes in simple language.
 While there, the company grew rapidly, being the [fastest growing lower middle-market company in Georgia](https://www.acg.org/atlanta-60) in 2018.
-As of Q2 2023 it has grown to around 30 employees, graduated from [ATDC](https://atdc.org/), and sold around 2 million units, all while remaining profitable and never raising any outside capital.
+As of Q3 2023 it had grown to around 30 employees, graduated from [ATDC](https://atdc.org/), and sold around 2 million units, all while remaining profitable and never raising any outside capital.

 - Wrote the initial production versions of both [Android](https://play.google.com/store/apps/details?id=com.fixdapp.two) and [iOS](https://itunes.apple.com/us/app/fixd/id957168651?mt=8) native mobile applications, and the REST-ful API backend in [Ruby on Rails](http://rubyonrails.org/) to power them.
 Also worked on projects in [Nodejs](https://nodejs.org/en/), [Go](https://go.dev/), [Python](https://www.python.org/), [Svelte](https://svelte.dev/), and [Flutter](https://flutter.dev/).
 - Oversaw the release of several iterations of the FIXD Sensor, a dual-band Bluetooth device.
 The latest generation model reduced the original cost-of-goods by ~75%.
 Worked closely with our manufacturer in Shenzhen, China to ensure product quality, having visited the facility on multiple occasions.